theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/buddhism/part-1/index.md

   points:
     - "Have you ever known a moment where the mind was utterly still?"
     - "Do you fear ego dissolution — or do you long for it?"
-    - "What does 'awakening' mean to you now, after this scroll?"
+    - "What does 'awakening' mean to you now, after this page?"
   footer: "Write your reflection in your journal or share it with the temple of seekers using <strong>#TheGnosticKey</strong> and tag <strong>@thegnostickey</strong>."

 # 📖 Glossary